 Presently, the IBM Cloud for Financial Services is still in beta mode.
 However, once it is released, the system will also come with a set of additional features.
 These will allow developers to create, for example, customer insights or regulatory compliance analytics.
 They can also establish the needed privacy, security, and compliance readiness needed in order to lower app development and testing times.

-IBM Cloud Could Become A Simple But Powerful Financial Services Solution
+IBM Cloud Could Financial Services Will Be a Powerful Solution

 According to IBM, its newest developer tools should simplify time-consuming tasks.
 They offered the mapping, selection, and data integration as an example.
 By offering a simpler process, developers should find it easier to either integrate their own data or directly use the offered services.